Villarrealized/DigitalOceanSetup/README.md

 curl https://raw.githubusercontent.com/Villarrealized/DigitalOceanSetup/master/nginx.tmpl > /etc/nginx/nginx.tmpl
 ```

-Now that everything is setup for our nginx reverse proxy server to run, you can boot it up.
+Now that everything is setup for your nginx reverse proxy server to run, you can boot it up.

 ```bash
 # First, you need to add a docker network that all apps will share in common.
 You only need to do this once. nginx-proxy is the name of the network specified in the docker-compose.yml